Vietnam Television Network: History

 Color filming units of THVN9 broadcasting a National Armed Forces Day parade, Saigon, 16 June 1971.

+THVN9 broadcast the 1974 FIFA World Cup in West Germany with the playback of video recordings donated by the host country, a few days later than the actual match times.
 Historical events in early 1975 were also broadcast by Saigon Television.
 The chaotic and bloody evacuation from the Central Highlands to Tuy Hoa along Highway 7, dubbed as the "Convoy of Tears" was broadcast on television - causing more terror for the people in the South.
 This was followed by a live broadcast of the resignation speech of President Nguyễn Văn Thiệu on the evening of April 21, 1975.

 On April 30, the TV crew of THVN9 went to the Independence Palace to broadcast for President Dương Văn Minh, but did not because around 7 am, Minh told everyone to leave.
-A few hours later, the regime of the Republic of Vietnam ended.
+South Vietnam collapsed when Minh announced the surrender on national radio in the afternoon.

 THVN's former building as seen in 2015, serving as Ho Chi Minh City Television headquarters.

 The last broadcast of THVN9 was from 18:45 to 22:45 on April 29, 1975, the day before the Fall of Saigon.
 After the Fall of Saigon, THVN9 was handed over to the Viet Cong.
 Vietnam Television's final programming aired the evening of April 29, 1975.

+At 15:45 on April 30, 1975, the group (or 12 comrades from Central Propaganda Department) entered and occupied the Saigon Television Station, taking over Saigon Television Station, the takeover team had to sleep in the hallway, not daring to enter the central area for fear of the enemy planting a bomb.
+After checking, all equipment and machinery of the station was still intact, so they reported to the Military Management Board and station leaders, who were ordered: "Try to carry out the broadcast on the night of May 1."
+However, the technical team is still very unfamiliar with the machinery and equipment of Saigon Television.
+Fortunately, that morning a few former employees came and they, along with the old staff and the crew, took over operating the machines, preparing well for a successful first broadcast night on May 1, 1975.

-The next day, the station was reconstituted as Saigon Liberation Television Station (Đài Truyền-hình Sài-gòn Giải-phóng, SGTV) with a live broadcast of South Vietnamese President Dương Văn Minh's surrender.
-However, SGTV became Ho Chi Minh City Television on May 1, 1975.
-The first broadcast (on channel HTV9 nowadays) was about the declaration of surrender by Dương Văn Minh.
+On that same day, the station was reconstituted as Saigon Liberation Television Station (Đài Truyền-hình Sài-gòn Giải-phóng, SGTV) with its first broadcast featuring the surrender declaration by President Minh the previous day.

-On July 2, 1976, THVN was reorganized as Ho Chi Minh City Television (HTV).
+On July 2, 1976, Saigon Liberation Television Station was renamed to Ho Chi Minh City Television (HTV).